nudemeth/scalatra-react-isomorphic/README.md

 # scalatra-react-isomorphic #

-A light weight isomorphic web application using Scalatra as a back-end freamework and React as a front-end framework.
+A light weight isomorphic web application using Scalatra as a back-end framework and React as a front-end framework.
 Nashorn is used for server rendering.

-## Prerequisite ##
+## Prerequisites ##
 1. Java >= 1.8.0_144
 2. NodeJs >= 6.11.3
 3. sbt >= 1.0.2